Ruth Shorey Finishes Well

 Three older children in the airport in Dallas held her and laughed with her and cried with her.
 No harsh words, or hard feelings, and few regrets.

-The three in Kunming she hugged and kissed as we left for the airport to go to Bangkok for her surgery.
+The three in the Far East she hugged and kissed as we left for the airport to go to Bangkok for her surgery.
 Such hopes and expectation for an active mom again.
 The mom that ran in 10 kilometer runs.
 The mom that learned to ride a bike at the age of 20.
 The mom that used to inflict loving amounts of pain on the kids when they tickled her.
 I warned them.
 They didn’t listen.

 Encouraging emails between the kids and Ruth while she was in Thailand.
 Lots of love.